shelbyedmonds/artsy/README.md

 ## Submission Instructions

-You will still be submitting your project via <code>nike</code>.
-Make sure your work is on <code>nike.cs.uga.edu</code> in a directory called
+You will still be submitting your project via Nike.
+Make sure your project files are on <code>nike.cs.uga.edu</code>.
+Change into the parent directory of your project directory and let <code>LastName1-LastName2-p3</code> represent the name of your project directory in the instructions provided below.
+If you've followed the instructions provided in this document, then the name of your project directory is likely <code>LastName1-LastName2-p3</code>.
+While in your project parent directory, execute the following command, depending on which section you are in:

-<code>LastName-FirstName-p1</code>, and, from within the parent directory,
+### CRN 26245

-execute the following command, depending on which section you are in:
+    $ submit LastName1-LastName2-p3 cs1302a

-### Supa' Mike's (Cotterell's) Section
+### CRN 26311

-    $ submit LastName-FirstName-p2 cs1302a
+    $ submit LastName1-LastName2-p3 cs1302b

-### Alothman's Section
+### CRN 36424

-    $ submit LastName-FirstName-p2 cs1302b
+    $ submit LastName1-LastName2-p3 cs1302c

 It is also a good idea to email a copy to yourself.
 To do this, simply execute the following command, replacing the email address with your email address:

-    $ tar zcvf LastName-FirstName-p2.tar.gz LastName-FirstName-p2
+    $ tar zcvf LastName1-LastName2-p3.tar.gz LastName1-LastName2-p3
-    $ mutt -s "[cs1302] p2" -a LastName-FirstName-p2.tar.gz -- your@email.com < /dev/null
+    $ mutt -s "[cs1302] p3" -a LastName1-LastName2-p3.tar.gz -- your@email.com < /dev/null

 ## Questions